root-foundation/root/README.md

 ## Introduction

-Artificial intelligence promises a future of abundance and prosperity in which each individual gains unimaginable power to realize their dreams.
+Artificial intelligence promises a future of abundance and prosperity in which each individual has unimaginable power to realize their dreams.

-But, we're far from _organizing_ ourselves in a way that enables us to take advantage of artificial intelligence to achieve prosperity instead of self-destruction.
+But, we're far from _organizing_ ourselves in a way that enables us to take advantage of artificial intelligence to achieve prosperity.
+On top of our current economic system, artificial intelligence is poised to concentrate opportunity and divide society.

 To see why, we must first understand how artificial intelligence will change our world.